Typical Church of England Wedding Service

 Turning to each other, the bride and groom take each other’s right hand and make vows:

 ‘To have and to hold

 from this day forward;

 in sickness and in health,

 till death us do part’

-The couple then exchange a ring or rings as a ‘sign of their marriage’ and a reminder of the vows:
+The couple then exchange rings with a reminder of the vows:

 ‘With my body I honour you,

 all that I am I give to you,